OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 | VirtualMachine.Provisioning.ReadCustSpecs   | Required by a virtual machine reconfigure action                           |
 +---------------------------------------------+----------------------------------------------------------------------------+

-Once you have created the proper role, one way to manage this privilege is creating a new group with the new readcustspec role, place the opennebula user inside this new group and grant permission over the vcenter instance.
+Once you have created the proper role, one way to manage this privilege is creating a new group with the new readcustspec role, place the OpenNebula user inside this new group and grant permission over the vCenter instance.
+The user needs to be assigned also to the general role ("opennebulapermissions").

 VNC on ESX hosts
 ================================================================================

 To enable VNC functionality, you need to allow access to the VNC ports on ESX hosts.
 By default, access to these ports is filtered by the firewall.
 We provide an installation package, which adds the **VNC** ruleset (port range 5900-65535) and permits access to these ports.
 This package must be installed on each ESX host; it can be done via CLI or web UI.
 We'll cover necessary steps for both ways here.

 Locations of the VIB installation package or ZIP bundle: